MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/setup-troubleshooting.md

 1. Select **Install**.
 A message at the bottom of the page announces that the installation has successfully started.

-1. To track the installation progress, go back to your Dynamics 365 admin center and open the **Instances** tab.
+1. To track the installation progress, go back to your [!INCLUDE [pn-dyn-365-admin-center](../includes/pn-dyn-365-admin-center.md)] and open the **Instances** tab.
 Select your instance in the list and then select the **Solutions** button in the side panel.

     ![Manage the solutions installed on your instances](media/admin-voc-instances.png "Manage the solutions installed on your instances")